will-chung/cse110-w21-group7/specs/users/user-stories.md

 I want to reflect on my experiences
 Because I strive to improve myself through daily reflection
 **Scenario: Reflecting on the day's experiences**
-Given I'm a reflective college student
+Given I'm a reflective person
 When I want to reflect about today
 Then I should have a way of recording my reflection distinct from a regular entry
 And I should be able to view useful metrics about my reflections